 Getting and keeping a team of people (even a family) clear and focussed on desired outcomes isn’t easy at the best of times, let alone when everyone is feeling hurried and overwhelmed.

-As leaders we often crave a ‘reset’: an opportunity to start fresh in some way, get re-oriented and re-invigorated by our work.
-We want to feel energized by progress, and feel satisfied and proud for what we achieve.
+As leaders, we often crave a ‘reset’: an opportunity to start fresh in some way, get re-oriented and re-invigorated by our work.
+We want to feel energized by progress, and feel satisfied and proud of what we achieve.
 And we want the people around us to feel that also.

 One powerful way that we help busy leaders and their teams become clear and inspired is by creating and totally rocking a Shared Vision.

 A shared vision inspires (vs. a generic plaque on the wall, which becomes part of the furniture).
 It reminds you why you get out of bed each morning, it shows up in the way you carry yourself, it provides clarity on direction, and it offers ongoing guidelines for how you communicate and lead by example.

 What do all great visions have in common?